Tam1SH/amethystate/README.md

 ### Default values

-`#[state(default = ...)]` is applied only on first initialization.
+`#[amestate(default = ...)]` is applied only on first initialization.
 To add new default entries in a later version, use a migration step.

 ### Storage
 Data is persisted using the path format `{prefix}.{field_name}.{key}` (e.g., `sys.limits.cpu`).